cost of netsuite implementation scalenorth pricing calculator

 • Number of users and access levels, which determine how many people can transact or report in the system.

-• Modules required, such as Advanced Financials, Multi-Book Accounting, OneWorld, CRM, CPQ, Advanced Inventory Management, Field Service Management, Project Management, Procurement, WMS and more.
+• Modules required, such as Advanced Financials, Multi-Book Accounting, OneWorld, CRM, CPQ, Advanced Inventory Management, Field Service Management, Project Management, Procurement, WMS, and more.

 • Organizational complexity, including subsidiaries, currencies, and countries.